Cost of LivingUpdated March 2026

 LowNational avg: $450High

 What makes Bloomington's market for grocery costs distinct?
-Start with the labor market: a more relaxed labor market where service providers compete on price as much as reputation.
+Start with the labor market: a more relaxed labor market where businesses compete on price as much as reputation.
 Add in one of America's more affordable housing markets, where homeownership is within reach for most working families, and you begin to see why prices land where they do.
 Lake-effect snow and ice create plumbing emergencies that don't happen in warmer markets.
 Budget accordingly.

 What Matters Most